 The Sixers finished with the second-worst record, and thus have the second-best chance (19.9%) of landing the first pick.
-Though however, mean there’s any guarantee they land in the top-two.
+This, however, doesn’t guarantee they land in the top two.
 In fact, the most likely scenario has them with the No. 4 pick (31.9%) and there’s a 12.3% shot they drop to fifth.

 But the good news for the Sixers — and one of the less talked about tanking perks — is that they can’t sink any further.
 The “doomsday scenario” — well, the one that doesn’t involve New Orleans sneaking into the top three (4%) — could still result in the Sixers landing a top win producer.